Sunday, July 31, 2016

 PFC Charles Kogan

-PFC Charles Kogan was born in 1911 in Grdno, Poland.
-His mother was named Florence and both parents were natives of Poland as was his younger brother, Aaron.
+PFC Charles Kogan was born 6 Dec 1909 in Grodno, Poland now in Belarus.
+He was one of two sons of Gabriel and Florence Kogan.
+Both parents were natives of Poland as was his younger brother, Aaron.
 Charles Kogan was working at the Broadway Fruit Shop in Detroit when he entered the service.
 He was a graduate of a technical school in Grodno, Poland where he displayed special talents in mechanics and desired to become an engineer.

 After entering the service, Charles was sent to Europe and transferred from the replacement depot to G Company 116th Infantry on 19 Jun 1944.
 PVT Kogan was promoted to PFC on 24 Jul 1944.
 PFC Kogan was killed in action on 30 Jul 1944.